All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Patient-friendly guide explaining the semaglutide thyroid cancer warning, what it means for you, who should avoid GLP-1 medications, and how to stay safe during treatment.

-Semaglutide carries a thyroid cancer warning on its label, but here is the most important thing to understand: this warning is based on animal studies in rats, and after more than 15 years of human use and studies involving over 60,000 patients, researchers have not confirmed that semaglutide causes thyroid cancer in people.
+Semaglutide carries a thyroid cancer warning on its label, but here is the most important thing to understand: this warning is based on animal studies in rats, and after more than 15 years of human use and studies involving over 60,000 patients, researchers haven't confirmed that semaglutide causes thyroid cancer in people.
 This guide breaks down what the warning means, who should be cautious, and what you can do to stay informed and safe.

 Why Does Semaglutide Have a Thyroid Warning?